AdamDIOM/WattForge/report.md

 ## 7. Summary
 This solution combines a deterministic, explainable forecasting scaffold with LLM-assisted enrichment under tight time constraints.
 Guardrails, normalization, and fallback synthesis ensure reliable structured outputs for both 48-hour and 12-month horizons, while maintaining adaptability for future enhancements aligned with Fortum’s operational needs.

+What's truly incredible about this entire project?
+Not a single line of code was written by hand.
+Every function, element and piece of documentation was created by GitHub Copilot.
+A simple change to one very small very obvious piece of code?
+Requires a full (often justified!) explanation to GitHub Copilot.
+Truly a second team member right here.